Chaos to Order: A Label Propagation Perspective on Source-Free Domain Adaptation: Experiments

 \subsection{Results and Analysis}

-In this section, we will present our results and compare with other methods, which are summarized in Table~\ref{tab:office},~\ref{tab:office-home_sup},~\ref{tab:visda}, respectively.
+In this section, we will present our results and compare with other methods, which are summarized in Table~\ref{tab:office-home_sup},~\ref{tab:office},~\ref{tab:visda}, respectively.
 For a fair comparison, all baseline results were obtained from their original papers or the follow-up work.

-\paragraph{Comparison with state-of-the-art methods.} For Office-31, as shown in Table~\ref{tab:office}, the proposed ALT yield state-of-the-art performance on 4 out of 6 tasks.
-Note that our ALT produces competitive results even when compared to source-present methods such as FixBi (91.5\% v.s.
+\paragraph{Comparison with state-of-the-art methods} For Office-31, as shown in Table~\ref{tab:office}, the proposed CtO yield state-of-the-art performance on 4 out of 6 tasks.
+Note that our CtO produces competitive results even when compared to source-present methods such as FixBi~\cite{FixBi} (91.5\% v.s.
 91.4\%).
-For Office-Home, Table~\ref{tab:office-home_sup} presents that the proposed ALT method achieves the most advanced classification accuracy (76.1\%) and achieves the highest results on 7 out of 12 tasks.
+For Office-Home, Table~\ref{tab:office-home_sup} presents that the proposed CtO method achieves the most advanced classification accuracy (76.1\%) and achieves the highest results on 7 out of 12 tasks.
 As we all know, in clustering-based methods, the clustering error increases with the number of object classes.
 Therefore, it is difficult for local consistency-based SFDA methods to accurately capture the target structure information.
-However, our ALT employs input consistency regularization to efficiently utilize unlabeled data through label propagation.
+However, our CtO employs adaptive input-consistency regularization to efficiently utilize unlabeled data through label propagation.
 This is the primary reason for our success on Office-Home.
-Moreover, ALT beats several source-present DA methods, such as SRDC and FixBi, by a large margin, which means that even if we do not have access to the source data, our method can still exploit the target structure information to achieve better adaptation.
+Moreover, CtO beats several source-present DA methods, such as SRDC~\cite{SRDC} and FixBi~\cite{FixBi}, by a large margin, which means that even if we do not have access to the source data, our method can still exploit the target structure information to achieve better adaptation.
 Similar observations on VisDA can be found in Table~\ref{tab:visda}.
 The reported results sufficiently demonstrate the superiority of our method.